-Police found a male lying on a couch and another male in the kitchen.
+Police found a man lying on a couch and another male in the kitchen.
 Officers also saw a male run out the back door.

-Sergeant Tetley said Mr Jackson later returned to the property and told police he owned the house.
+Sergeant Tetley said one later returned to the property and told police he owned the house.

-He later confessed to owning the drug paraphernalia seized by police, which he said he used to smoke drugs.
+He later confessed to owning the drug paraphernalia seized by police, with which he used to smoke drugs.